n5ken/refinerycms-member/readme.md

 You should examine `*_create_members.refinery_members.rb` file and adjust it (if necessary) to enable or disable Devise strategies and options that are appropriate for your flavor of members.

-You should also note that refinery_members uses a modified `PagesController` from `refinerycms-pages` gem.
-If you have your own modified copy of that controller, you should adjust it to handle pages that require a member to be logged in.
-Take a look at `PagesController#current_user_can_view_page?` method in `app/controllers/refinery/pages_controller.rb` for reference.

 Finally migrate your database and you're done.

     rake db:migrate